winatawelly/unidict/readme.md

 ## Running the tests

 Not Fulfilled.
 I have little to no experience about unit testing.
-I still need to learn more about unit testing before i can applied them properly to my project.
+I'm currently learning more about testing in general so that i can apply them to my future project

 ## Built With